 A sudden attack of shortness of breath, wheezing and cyanosis with signs of respiratory distress in a patient with diagnosed COPD is called acute exacerbation of COPD.
 Infections caused by bacteria or viruses, or body response to environmental pollutants can be the triggers of an acute attack.
 Management includes systemic and inhaled corticosteroids with oxygen therapy and regular monitoring with antibiotic cover if required.

 Therapy of COPD

 The treatment of COPD is divided into a medical and a conservative approach.
 The basis of the conservative therapy is the absolute nicotine abstention and the elimination of other inhaled noxious agents.
 Patient training and breathing exercises combined with a training to improve cardiopulmonary capacity are also necessary.

-Vaccination against pneumococcal and influenza viruses are indicated for the prevention of infections.
+Vaccination against pneumococcal and influenza viruses is indicated for the prevention of infections.
 Furthermore, prophylaxis of osteoporosis with calcium and vitamin D3 is useful as is counteracts glucocorticoid-induced osteoporosis.
-Existing infection sources have to be eliminated and comorbidities need to be treated consistently.
+Existing infection sources have to be eliminated and comorbidities need to be treated.

 Drug therapy is structured according to a graduated scheme.

 - The first group of patients with GOLD 1 to 2, 0 to 1 exacerbations per year and a few symptoms can be treated with a short-acting anticholinergic or short-acting β2-sympathomimetic as needed.
 Alternative or adjunctive to this regime is a therapy with theophylline.